mafintosh/tabalot/README.md

 	tabtest hello <enter>
 	world

 It is as simple as that.
-If you publish your package to npm it will be installable with tab completion by using a standard `npm install -g tabtest`

 ## Completing arguments